Classic Cars on display at Popham Airfield May 2022

 29 May, 2022

-Popham Airfield is an airfield in Coxford Down, Winchester, Hampshire which holds numerous events throughout the year and though many of them are geared towards flying enthusiasts, it also caters for the classic car, and motorcycle community.
+Popham Airfield is an airfield in Coxford Down, Winchester, Hampshire which holds numerous events (updated to show events in 2025 ) throughout the year and though many of them are geared towards flying enthusiasts, it also caters for the classic car, and motorcycle community.

 We popped down there at the beginning of May this year for the Classic Car Show, Aero Autojumble Vintage Fly-in and took a lot of photographs from a wide range of vehicles and here are just a few of them.